hdevillers/go-fannot-documentation/docs/source/cmd/up_subset.rst

 Description of ``uniprot-subset``
 *********************************

-This programme allows to create subset of data from an **UniProt** data file, applying plain text search and regular expression tests on the different entries.
+This program allows to create subset of data from an **UniProt** data file, applying plain text search and regular expression tests on the different entries.

 Usage of ``uniprot-subset``
 ***************************